Why Am I Being Judgmental?

 Shelly's best friend since high school, Janie, on the other hand, is conventionally beautiful.
 She has just recently gotten engaged and has asked Shelly to be her maid of honor.
 Shelly accepted, even though she was consumed with jealousy over her friend's engagement.
 This caused a surge in jealousy that she had secretly harbored for years towards her friend for her beauty and popularity.

 While this may seem an exaggerated example of projection, those reading may well recognize someone they know or even themselves in Shelly.
-Shelly has projected all her insecurities onto her friend and simultaneously caused seriousand perhaps irreparable damage.
+Shelly has projected all of her insecurities onto her friend and simultaneously caused serious and perhaps irreparable damage to their relationship.

 When individuals want something so badly for themselves, whether a new job, a promotion, new car, or home, and this is achieved by someone else, there is a tendency to put down these opportunities for the one who has achieved them.
-The projection does more to save face than to truly protect the individual from disappointment.
 When individuals react this way, it is the cliché, "I did not want to work all those extra hours anyway" response, and most people do see through that.

 When we pass judgment, we are oftentimes passing off our own insecurities, fears, and disappointments onto others.
 It is uncomfortable both for the one doing the judging and for those judged (Stevens & Reitz, 1970).
 This type of behavior can ruin friendships and cause conflict in personal as well as professional relationships.

 While projection stemming from deep insecurity is a common reason for an excessively judgmental mentality, it is certainly not the only reason.

 Here are some reasons why you or someone you know may find themselves grappling with a judgmental outlook.